aniekar/vaccine-data/README.md

 # Vaccine data

 This is an excercise project done for Solita.
 The assignment was to do a web app displaying "interesting data" regarding vaccine orders and vaccinations.
+The assignment gave you quite a lot of freedom as to what to do with the data.
+In my application I decided to show the total daily numbers of orders, vaccines, vaccinations etc. as well as the same data divided by vaccine type (the data has three different vaccines: Antiqua, SolarBuddhica and Zerpfy).

 ## The implementation